Tap the text to show or hide reading controls.

 That’s right.

-From the moment he obtained the Draconian corpse, the body’s owner had already been decided.
+From the moment he laid hands on the Draconian corpse, its owner had already been decided.
+A soul gifted in both combat and magic, and what better one to anchor an Eldritch Dragon!

 “Well then, shall we get started?”